Techgrounds-Cloud-9/cloud-9-MBarodia/03_Security/SEC05-ASYM-ENC/SEC05-ASymEncryption.md

-# [Subject]
+# [Asymmetric encryption]
-# SECURITY 05 - Asymmetric encryption
+# SECURITY 05

 ## Key terminology

 Public and Private Key - A Public key is a set of scrambled text used as a medium to decrypt the message, and it is owned by the receiver whereas a Private key is personal key.
-Asymmetric Encyption - In asymmetric encyption, 2 different keys are used for encytion and decryption os the messages.
-A public key is public to everyone and the private key is only posssesed by the person who creates the pair of the 2 keeys.
+Asymmetric Encyption - In asymmetric encyption, 2 different keys are used for encrytion and decryption of the messages.
+A public key is public to everyone and the private key is only posssesed by the person who creates the pair of the 2 keys.
 ***The process in case of asymmetric encyption starts with the receiver not the sender.***
 The receiver generates the pair of the keys using any of the online tools available to generate the key pairs.
 Devglan is one of them.
 For example, An encrypted message has to be sent from A to B. ***B, the receiver*** initaites this process by generating the pair of public and private key.
 B keeps the private key with him and sends the public key to A.